dwalraven21/dwalraven21.github.io/taco_app/README.md

 # Mex-and-Match

-Mex-and-Match is an app that generates different recipes for each component of a taco and allows you to mix and match them to form your perfect taco recipe.
+Mex-and-Match is a website that generates different recipes for each component of a taco and allows you to mix and match them to form your perfect taco recipe.
 Take your taco game to the next level!

 Link to live site: https://dwalraven21.github.io/taco_app/index.html